kwaldenphd/world-wide-web/README.md

 56. The `src` can be a local file or a URL to an image on the web, just like the href attribute in the `<a href>` tag.

-57. The `alt` is for the alternative text or the text that is displayed for the visually impaired or browsers like lynx that don’t support images.
+57. The `alt` is for the alternative text or the text that is displayed for screen readers or browsers like lynx that don’t support images.

 Learn more about the `<img>` tag at w3school:  http://www.w3schools.com/tags/tag_img.asp</blockquote>